adriacabeza/Yello/README.md

 ## Installation

-First you have to clone the repository, then to build the docker write in the folder:
+First you have to clone the repository.
+To continue you need to have docker installed (follow the instructions here https://docs.docker.com/install/).
+Then, to build the docker write in the repository folder:
 ```
 docker build -t yello .
 ```